-For an in-depth blog answering all your safety in Morocco related questions click this link – https://somorocco.com/2016/06/is-morocco-safe/
+For an in-depth blog answering all your safety in Morocco related questions Read Our Safety in Morocco Blog –

-Morocco is a tourist friendly country and society is not overly conservative regarding clothing, however, the Moroccan custom, still very much alive, is to wear the traditional dress of Morocco.
+Morocco is a tourist friendly country and society is not overly conservative regarding clothing, however, the Moroccan custom is to wear the traditional dress of Morocco.
 The djellaba, a long, loose, hooded gown is seen everywhere as are the slippers known as babouche.
 If you tour the country with us you will notice the dress varies from region to region but apart from in the major cities, it is always modest.

 Muslims effectively keep covered, particularly the women, most young Moroccan women don’t wear a veil but they usually wear a headscarf (Hijab).
 How this impacts you is dependent on whether you are in a tourist area / hotel, or not.
 We suggest being respectful in your dress and behaviour in order to avoid offending others.
-Short and skimpy clothes should be reserved for the beach and it’s useful to carry a scarf which can be draped around you to avoid causing offence in the more rural areas.
+Short and skimpy clothes should be reserved for the beach and it’s useful to carry a scarf which can be draped around you to avoid attracting unwanted attention in the cities and causing offence in the more rural areas.
 However, Morocco wholeheartedly values and welcomes tourists and allowances are made.

 In the winter months, you will need some warm clothes for cooler nights especially in the mountains.

-Touring Morocco you will notice different local costumes and dressing styles in different areas and you will be able to buy beautiful scarves and Moroccan fabrics too.
+Touring Morocco you will notice different local costumes and dressing styles and you will be able to buy beautiful scarves and Moroccan fabrics too.